 When you start hanging out at friends places you learn there are other ways to be!
 Maybe dinner’s at 5pm instead of 8pm.
 Maybe they eat pasta instead of rice.
 Maybe there’s no dessert.
-Maybe dogs are allowed on the sofa, or kids can play X-box after 9pm!
+Maybe dogs are allowed on the sofa, or kids can’t play X-box after 9pm!
 Maybe your girlfriend’s family openly and loudly farts at the dinner table and laughs.
-Any of these things can initially feel shocking because we weren’t told that Normal is simply whatever behaviour you’ve been around a lot.
+Any of these things can initially feel shocking because we weren’t told that normal is simply whatever behaviour you’ve been around a lot.
 If you see something a lot, then it simply and slowly becomes normal.

 So if you look at a baby photo, and then a photo of you at ten, another at 18, another at 28, another at 35, another at 45 etc. etc., you would be looking at photos of literally different people.
-Not only will their cells have changed “them” into an entirely new person, but their thoughts would be so different that some of those people would get into heated arguments with the other versions of herself.
+Not only will their cells have changed them into an entirely new physical person, but their thoughts would be so different that some of those people would get into heated arguments with the other versions of themselves.
 There would be things they would vehemently disagree about.

 So first off, you can relax.
 If you don’t like how you are, just wait, that will change.
 If you want to apply change, get out into the world and look at how other people are being and then wait for something to resonate with you.
 Then follow that.
 That’s your path.
-That’s how you recognize it.
+That’s how you recognise it.
 You feel your way down it.

 You don’t get better and then have better thinking.
-You literally think the healthier person into existence in the moment you are living in.
+You literally think the healthier person into existence in the moment you are currently living.
 You are just a set of thoughts that were taught to you.
 Your identity as a citizen of your country, or as a child, or as smart or dumb or lucky or unlucky—those are all choices you are making regarding how to see yourself and therefore what actions you should take in your life.

 Believe nothing.
 Tabula rasa.
 Clean the slate.
 Choose a new you to be.
 To do that you simply have to think different thoughts.
 Yes you’ll bounce back to your old thoughts pretty often at the start, but if you keep practicing changing to the new thoughts—where you see yourself as fortunate and capable—then over time you’ll get better at thinking the healthier person into being.
-And then you will suddenly realize that by thinking that way, you naturally became that way.
+And then you will suddenly realise that by thinking that way, you naturally became that way.
 And that is the real secret of good mental health: who you think you are is who you will be.
 There’s no way around it.